Virulentis/Card-Web-Scraper/README.md

 - **Results:** View scraped data in a sortable table showing prices, conditions, stock, and retailer info
 - **Deck Analysis:** Click "Analyze Deck Cost" to calculate the minimum cost for acquiring all unique cards

+**First-time Usage:**
+- The first search may take longer as Playwright initializes browsers
+- Check the logs section for detailed scraping progress
+- If no results appear, check the troubleshooting section below

 ### Configuration Tab
 - **Foil Cards:** Toggle to include/exclude foil versions of cards
 - **Out of Stock:** Toggle to include/exclude cards that are currently out of stock